Zyrix/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?
-Make a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
+Make a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis).

 ```r
 # take mean of steps factorized by interval